 Photo: Stelios Nikolaou

 The population of Pano Polemidia has experienced several fluctuations over the years.
-More specifically in 1901 the village had only 121 inhabitants, which decreased to 95.
+More specifically in 1901 the village had only 121 inhabitants, which decreased to 95 in 1911.
 In 1921 they rose to 100 to decrease again to 94 in 1931.
 In 1946 they rose to 154 and there was a steady population increase in the village and in 1982 they reached 3,561.
 This increase continued in the following years to reach a population of 3,741 in 2001.
 According to the 2011 census, Pano Polemidia had 3,470 permanent residents.